Welcome to DEI!

 Click these buttons or scroll down to learn more.

 Your emotions – all of them – are the motivation for everything you think and every action you take, and Dynamic Emotional Integration® (also known as DEI) can help you access the intelligence, energy, and insight in every emotion you have.

 Dynamic Emotional Integration® is based on the work of award-winning author and pioneering researcher, Karla McLaren, M.Ed., whose grand unified theory of emotions revalues even the most “negative” emotions and opens startling new pathways to self-awareness, effective communication, and healthy empathy.

-DEI also incorporates her Six Essential Aspects of Empathy model, which makes empathy clearly understandable and manageable for everyone.
+DEI also incorporates her Six Essential Aspects of Empathy model, which makes empathy clearly understandable, accessible, and manageable for everyone.

-The DEI curriculum at Empathy Academy is a licencing program:
+The DEI curriculum at Empathy Academy is a licensing program:

 Licensing: The 3 licensing tracks are for people who wish to become Licensed DEI Trainers, Consultants, or Practitioners (this is a special post-Trainer's track for mental health professionals).

 Continuing Education Credits are available for psychologists, psychoanalysts, counselors, marriage and family therapists, social workers, creative arts therapists, nurses, dentists, educators, and chemical dependency counselors.